Cellular Bioprocess Technology Course at the University of Minnesota

 Over 4,000 researchers from around the globe have attended this annual course held at the University of Minnesota.
 The course has also been hosted on-site by numerous companies.

-The course notes have been completely updated!
-All attendees will receive the 2019 lecture notes in binder format.
+The course notes have been updated!
+All attendees will receive the 2020 lecture notes in binder format.

 - Practical examples in continuous biomanufacturing